 Nutra Forskolin is nothing but a nasty, celebrity click-bait scam … and you should stay away from it!
-In this review I’m going to expose this supposed weight loss supplement for the scam that it really is so make sure to carefully read it to the end!
+In this review, I’m going to expose this supposed weight loss supplement for the scam that it really is so make sure to carefully read it to the end!

 One bizarre thing about Nutra Forskolin is that it doesn’t have its own website.
 Instead, it is being marketed using two fake news articles.
 Let’s briefly look at them:

-Fake Article 1: Starring Rachael Ray and Dr Oz
+Fake Article 1: Starring Rachael Ray and Dr. Oz

 The first fake article is on a website called Fit Health Tips (link removed), which is allegedly owned by TV personality and celebrity cook Rachael Ray.
-It features Dr Oz allegedly claiming that Nutra Forskolin ’causes the body to burn fat from within “like a furnace,” literally melting the fat away.’
+It features Dr. Oz allegedly claiming that Nutra Forskolin ’causes the body to burn fat from within “like a furnace,” literally melting the fat away.’
 The article also featured a video of Oz supposedly demonstrating how Nutra Forskolin works.
-But in reality, he was promoting is own forskolin supplement in the video, NOT Nutra Forskolin.
+But in reality, he was promoting his own forskolin supplement in the video, NOT Nutra Forskolin.

 ‘Helen Crisell,’ the author of the article, goes on to claim that she tried Nutra Forskolin and lost 25 pounds in 4 weeks without any ‘special diet’ or ‘intense exercise.’
 But the testimonial photos provided are all stolen, and the comments are fake.